LaetusNox/GPCoursework2020-21/LearningJournal.md

   Tried to connect the ray button prompt and the progress bar using a counter, however I had some minor issues referencing to another script.
 Realised the issue was that I wasn't setting the int variable 'CollectTotal' in the Rayhit script as a static variable.
 As a result it wasn't referencing properly.
 Now done and the script is working.

 24/11/20

+30/11/20

+Had some issues with my progress bar regarding visuals being distorted, which I originally blamed on myself using bad images.
+That being said, I changed my tutorial to fix it to play it safe.